Opinion | The plan to ‘Trump-proof’ 2024 gets a big boost — from Donald Trump

 So the way to success here might look like this: Trump will continue trying to put in place the building blocks for the next effort, even as more revelations and his own corrupt admissions keep coming, creating a backdrop that heightens the threat — and the case for ECA reform.

-Meanwhile, Manchin and the GOP senators pursuing reform can refrain from making ECA reform about Trump — thus making it easier Republicans to support it — because that drumbeat will do that work for them.
+Meanwhile, Manchin and the GOP senators pursuing ECA reform can refrain from making it about Trump — thus making it easier for Republicans to support it — because that drumbeat will do the work for them.

 And in this division of labor, whether Trump knows it or not, much of the heavy lifting will be getting done by Trump himself.